 - Heat oil in a pressure cooker.
 Add cumin seeds and asafoetida.
 Let splutter

-- Add onions and saute till they are golden brown
+- Add onions and cook till golden brown

-- Add tomatoes, green chillies and spices – coriander powder, red chilli powder, turmeric powder and chana masala powder.
+- Add tomatoes, green chillies, coriander powder, red chilli powder, turmeric powder and chana masala powder.
 Cook till oil starts to separate

-- Add baigan, potatoes, salt and water.
-Mix well
+- Add eggplant, potatoes, salt and water.
+Mix and close the lid

-- Close the lid and turn the flame to high.
-Let the first whistle blow then turn the flame to low-medium and cook for another 2-3 more whistles
+- Keep the flame on high and let the first whistle blow, then turn the flame to low and cook for another 2-3 more whistles

 - Your Aloo Baigan is ready.
-Garnish with coriander leaves and serve hot with phuklas.
+Enjoy with some hot phuklas.